Your Bucket List

 It's For Everyone

-Beyond Sky Diving and Swimming with Dolphins
+Beyond Skydiving and Swimming with Dolphins

-Let's be honest – most bucket lists look suspiciously similar.
-Sky diving.
+Let's be honest.
+Most bucket lists look suspiciously similar.
+Skydiving.
 Northern Lights.
 Swimming with dolphins.
 Seeing the Pyramids.
 All wonderful experiences, certainly, but they've become something of a template rather than a genuine reflection of individual desires.

 A truly meaningful bucket list isn't about ticking off a universal set of spectacular experiences before you kick said bucket.
 It's about identifying what would bring you genuine fulfilment, joy, or closure in the time you have, however long that is.

-What's the Point of Your Bucket List?
+What's the Point of YOUR Bucket List?

 • Is it about experiencing pure joy and pleasure?